pmallik909/AssignmentNewFirday/README.md

 This is a sample Cucumber and JAVA, Selenium based framework for the Test Application to  Automate.

 Build Tool - Gradle
-COding Language - Core java,
+Coding Language - Core java,
 Tools - Selenium, Cucumber, Gherkin